What is Myopia?

 MiSight 1 Day

-The MiSight 1 Day disposable soft contact lens is available at EMME Visioncare.
+The MiSight 1 Day disposable soft contact lens is available in Singapore at EMME Visioncare.

-As an optometrist trained in myopia control in Singapore, MiSight 1 Day is one of the treatment options we use in our comprehensive, tailored myopia control program for children and teenagers.
+As an optometrist trained in myopia control in Singapore, MiSight 1 Day is one of the treatment options we use in our comprehensive, tailored myopia control programme for children and teenagers.

 What is MiSight?

 CooperVision MiSight 1 Day is the world's first FDA-approved daily disposable myopia control soft contact lens, with breakthrough lens technology designed specifically to slow myopia progression in children.

 How does MiSight actually work?

 MiSight is not a standard soft contact lens.
 It is a special dual-focus lens, meaning it has alternating distance correction and treatment zones.
 The principles behind MiSight for myopia control are similar to orthokeratology (Ortho-K), in that it changes the peripheral optics at the front of the eye, thereby affecting the focusing of light in the peripheral parts of the retina and modulating the growth of the eyeball.
 The long-term effect is that eyeball elongation is reduced, which slows the myopia prescription change and lowers the risk of developing high myopia.

 Any child or teenager who is short-sighted, particularly those who have shown yearly progression and are identified as at risk of further myopia progression and eye elongation.
 There is no minimum age for a child to be fitted with MiSight lenses, although younger children may need assistance from parents with daily lens insertion and removal.